networknt/light-doc/content/tutorial/eventuate/todo-list/project.md

 The framework will base on the event handler definition to decide which handler will be used to process the events.

+In the next step, we are going to implement [rest command side][] service.

+[rest command side]: /tutorial/eventuate/todo-list/rest-command/